joekarma/cl-plus/README.markdown

   2. alexandria
   3. split-sequence
   4. CL-PPCRE
+  5. metabang-bind
+  6. anaphora

+Anaphoric macros may be contentious among Lisp devs, but I like them, and so have decided to include anaphora in the use list.

 I chose not to `use` iterate or series because some of their symbols conflict and I couldn't make a decision between the two.
+I'm leaning towards iterate, however.

 `use` CL+ in order to type this: